The new Pension Act: What do you need to do as an employer?

 The Pension Act will change the agreements with your employees.
 What exactly you need to do depends on whether you are affiliated with a collective labour agreement (CAO) and whether a pension is mandatory.

-Is a pension compulsory?
+Is a pension mandatory or not?

 Not all types of companies and organisations are obliged to offer their employees a supplementary pension.
 Are you affiliated with a CAO or an industry pension fund, such as for the catering industry or construction industry?
-Then it is compulsory, no matter how small your company or organisation is.
+Then it is mandatory, no matter how small your company or organisation is.

 Affiliated with a CAO